Wisconsin High Court Tosses Out Governor’s Stay-home Order

-The Wisconsin Supreme Court struck down Gov. Tony Evers' coronavirus stay-at-home order Wednesday, ruling that his administration overstepped its authority when it extended the mandate for another month without consulting legislators.
+The Wisconsin Supreme Court struck down Gov. Tony Evers' coronavirus stay-at-home order Wednesday, ruling that his administration overstepped its authority when it extended it for another month without consulting legislators.

 The 4-3 ruling essentially reopens the state, lifting caps on the size of gatherings, allowing people to travel as they please and allowing shuttered businesses to reopen, including bars and restaurants.
 The Tavern League of Wisconsin swiftly posted the news on its website, telling members, “You can OPEN IMMEDIATELY!”

+Evers reacted angrily in a conference call Wednesday night, saying the state has been doing well in the fight against the coronavirus.
+He predicted the court ruling will lead more counties to adopt their own restrictions, leading to a confusing patchwork of ordinances that will allow infection to spread.

+“Today, Republican legislators convinced four members of the state Supreme Court to throw the state into chaos,” Evers said.
+“They have provided no plan.
+There's no question among anybody that people are going to get sick.
+Republicans own that chaos.”

-Chief Justice Patience Roggensack wrote for the majority that health secretary Andrea Palm's order amounted to an emergency rule that she doesn't have the power to create on her own, and also imposes criminal penalties beyond her powers.
+Chief Justice Patience Roggensack wrote for the majority that health secretary Andrea Palm's order amounted to an emergency rule that she doesn't have the power to create on her own.

 “Rule-making exists precisely to ensure that kind of controlling, subjective judgement asserted by one unelected official, Palm, is not imposed in Wisconsin,” Roggensack, part of the court's 5-2 conservative majority, wrote.

-Rebecca Dallet, one of the court's liberal justices, dissented.
-She wrote that the court’s decision will “undoubtedly go down as one of the most blatant examples of judicial activism in this court’s history.
+Rebecca Dallet, one of the court's liberal justices, dissented, saying the decision will “undoubtedly go down as one of the most blatant examples of judicial activism in this court’s history.
 And it will be Wisconsinites who pay the price.”

-Dallet also took aim at the potential delay set up by a rule-making process, writing: “A review of the tedious multi-step process required to enact an emergency rule illustrates why the Legislature authorized DHS to issue statewide orders to control contagion.”
+Dallet also took aim at the potential delay of a rule-making process:: “A review of the tedious multi-step process required to enact an emergency rule illustrates why the Legislature authorized DHS to issue statewide orders to control contagion.”

-“Show the Gov that there doesn't need to be business closures to ensure safety, b/c biz will take precautions on their own," Steineke said.

-Americans for Prosperity-Wisconsin, which filed a friend-of-the-court brief on Republicans' behalf, praised the ruling.
-State director Eric Bott called it “a win for the protection of the separation of powers and the necessary legislative and public oversight in the administrative rule-making process.”
+State Assembly Speaker Robin Vos and Senate Majority Leader Scott Fitzgerald, both Republicans, said they're confident businesses can safely reopen by following guidelines calling for letting workers stay home if they're sick, making workers wash their hands and implementing telework and social distancing and postponing travel and events.

+“This (court decision) does not promote people to act in a way that they believe endangers their health,” they said.

 Evers first issued a stay-at-home order in March that closed schools and nonessential businesses.
-The closures battered the state economy, but Evers arguedthey were necessary to slow the virus' spread.
 The order was supposed to lift April 24, but Palm, an Evers appointee, extended it to May 26.

 Nearly seven of 10 Wisconsin residents back Evers’ “safer at home” order, based ona Marquette University Law School poll released Tuesday, though that support was down from 86% in March.